BlackCatRepo/Oneshot-2014-PS-Vita/README.md

 ## Functionality

 This game runs and I guess you can complete it without broken stuff (in general I don't know about full functionality).
-Don't know about saves.

 ## Known problems